openfga/rfcs/20220714-lookup-api.md

 * [Oso](https://www.osohq.com/) has a [`List` endpoint](https://cloud-docs.osohq.com/reference/client-apis/api-explorer#/default/post_list)
   The Oso List API requires `actor_type`, `actor_id`, `action`, and `resource_type` as inputs.
 So they limit the query to resources for a specific actor and action, which is similar to the primary proposal herein.

+  The Oso List API does not implement pagination.

 * [authzed/spicedb](https://github.com/authzed/spicedb) has a [`LookupResources` endpoint](https://app.swaggerhub.com/apis-docs/authzed/authzed/1.0#/PermissionsService/PermissionsService_LookupResources)
   The authzed/spicedb LookupResources API requires the `resourceObjectType`, `permission`, and `subject` (subject can be a userset such as 'group:group1#member'), so that is also similar to the primary proposal herein.

+  The LookupResources API is a gRPC server streaming API.
+It does not support pagination.

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions